-ficially low due to the absence of entropy production through mixing and to SPH's tendency to spuriously suppress fluid instabilities.
+In SPH, entropy is accurately conserved (Springel & Hernquist, 2002; Ascasibar et al., 2003), but it could be artificially low due to the absence of entropy production through mixing and to SPH's tendency to spuriously suppress fluid instabilities.
 On the other hand, the Eulerian codes may overestimate the central entropy as a result of numerical diffusivity and overmixing.
 Also, they are more prone to suffer from heating caused by the noisy gravitational field produced by the collisionless matter.
-Recently, the idea that the difference may ultimately arise from differences in the treatment of mixing has found some support in numerical experiments (Mitchell et al., 2008).
+Recently, the idea that the difference may ultimately arise from differences in the treatment of mixing has found some support in numerical experiments (Mitchell et al., 2009).
 Presently, it remains however unclear what the correct entropy profile for the Santa Barbara profile really is, even though this is an important question for numerical cosmology.
 Note that due to the absence of radiative cooling in this problem, the Santa Barbara cluster represents comparatively clean and 'easy' physics.
 If even this case cannot be calculated fully reliably, it is clear that the more demanding simulations that also account for radiative cooling are fraught with numerical uncertainties.

 We here give first results for the Santa Barbara Cluster with our new moving mesh code, calculated at comparatively low resolution.
-All our simulations follow the original initial conditions in a periodic box of side-length $32 h^{-1}$ Mpc, using homogeneous sampling of the dark matter component, and an equal number of mesh-generating points as dark matter particles.
-The simulations are started at redshift z = 50, and use cosmological parameters of a critical density cosmology with dark matter content $\Omega{\rm dm} = 0.9$ , baryonic density $\Omega_b = 0.1$ , and Hubble constant $H_0 = 100 \, h \, {\rm km \, s^{-1} Mpc^{-1}}$ with h = 0.5.
+All our simulations follow the original initial conditions in a periodic box of side-length $32\,h^{-1}{\rm Mpc}$, using homogeneous sampling of the dark matter component, and an equal number of mesh-generating points as dark matter particles.
+The simulations are started at redshift z=50, and use cosmological parameters of a critical density cosmology with dark matter content $\Omega{\rm dm}=0.9$, baryonic density $\Omega_b=0.1$, and Hubble constant $H_0=100\,h\,{\rm km\,s^{-1}Mpc^{-1}}$ with h=0.5.